 Increases to work-study awards are granted on a limited basis.
 There are situations that may warrant an increase to an award, such as, financial hardship for a student or special circumstances in a department.
-When these cases arise, supervisors may submit a Request for Student Employment Increase form to Student Employment for consideration.
+When these cases arise, supervisors may submit a Request for Award Increase Form (PDF) to Student Employment for consideration.

 Students who study away will receive half of the standard award amount.
 See the above award chart for standard yearly amounts.
 Contact the Financial Aid Office for more information.

 Occasionally, students may be asked to help out during special events on campus.
 All paid positions are still considered student employment, requiring students to be hired online or through an Award Release Form (PDF).
 Per usual, time worked must be tracked and approved, and earnings are deducted from the student’s financial aid award.